 Most international shipbuilding contracts governed by English law tend to follow the Shipbuilders' Association of Japan's (SAJ) 1974 standard contract SAJ form, which forms the basis for many standard forms used in China, Singapore, South Korea and Taiwan.
-Other forms include the Baltic and International Maritime Council's BIMCO 2007 standard newbuilding contract Newbuildcon, and the Community of European Shipyards' Associations' 1999 form (commonly referred to as the AWES form).
+Other forms include the Baltic and International Maritime Council's BIMCO 2007 standard newbuilding contract Newbuildcon, and the Community of European Shipyards' Associations' 1999 form (commonly referred to as the AWES form) and 2000 Norwegian Standard Shipbuilding Contract (commonly referred to as the SHIP 2000 form).
 These forms are commonly substantially amended either by the parties when negotiating the specific contract or by the builder to create its own standard form, which it presents to potential buyers (who may then negotiate further amendments, depending on the respective bargaining power of the buyer and the builder).